mohanmca/MohanLearningGround/src/main/md/Mind/SecuretOfConcentraionAndSelfControl.md

   * Greater is the happiness as this will is more successfully manifest
   * **This very ability that I can control my thought, that I can control my activities, behavior and speech gives happiness*
   * **This very power over my life that I can control it that gives happiness**
+  * Control the mind every moment, and be blissful always

 * Marshmallow self control test